Home Equity Conversion Mortgage (HECM): Everything Seniors Should Know

 See how much cash you could get from your home.

 Apply online with Rocket Mortgage® to see your options.

 How Do You Get A HECM?

-Like other loans, you apply for it.
-When it comes to the HECM process, there are a few steps you’ll take that are unique to this type of loan.
+For the HECM process, there are a few unique steps you’ll take to apply for this type of loan.

 Required HECM Counseling

-Because of the complex nature of the reverse mortgage, the Department of Housing and Urban Development (HUD) requires all borrowers to complete a reverse mortgage counseling session.
+Because of the complex nature of the reverse mortgage, HUD requires all borrowers to complete a reverse mortgage counseling session.
 The HUD-approved, third-party counseling session ensures you understand how the loan works, the costs associated with it and any other finance options you may have.
 Counseling may cost up to $200, lasts up to 90 minutes and may be done in person or, in some states, over the phone.

 There are three factors that determine how much you can borrow with a HECM:

 - Current interest rates

 - The amount of equity you have in your home